oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-why-you-should-chinafy-your-app/rule.md

 Most Chinese consumers will not make a purchase or use your application if information is not easily available in Chinese.

-### ​Benefits
+### Benefits

-​You can grow and target your audience better using the local social media networks
+You can grow and target your audience better using the local social media networks